Sowerby Bridge Masterplan

 Whilst any improvement is welcome, perhaps why not look at getting some capital investment from an upmarket supermarket chain or similar, with a view to knocking down the market, bath shop, William hills etc and opening up the whole of the frontage of wharf street, small pop up markets could still be utilised at the front with any buildings at the back?
 Also there seems to be a bit of an obsession with creating ‘open space’ there is plenty already in the area.
 Capital investment needs to be encouraged into the area for it to thrive, this Sowerby Bridge, not Hebden Bridge

-Jim asked over 5 years ago
+Jim asked about 6 years ago

 We appreciate that the building which houses that row of shops is not very attractive.
 However, this building is in private ownership.
 To negotiate the land, purchase and demolish the building, and make good would be expensive.
 Whilst we may get a contribution from a large supermarket it is unlikely that they would fund this substantially.
 Also, there are businesses there and we have a duty to protect peoples livelihood.
 We would then be creating a very open space and a view of a car park.
 Interesting idea though and perhaps one for the longer term.